AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 * text-to-Speech

-[nvidia Riva](https://www.nvidia.com/en-us/ai-data-science/products/riva/) NVIDIA® Riva is a GPU-accelerated automatic speech recognition (ASR) SDK for building fully customizable, real-time conversational AI pipelines and deploying them in clouds, in data centers, at the edge, or on embedded devices.
+[nvidia Riva](https://www.nvidia.com/en-us/ai-data-science/products/riva/) is a GPU-accelerated automatic speech recognition (ASR) SDK for building fully customizable, real-time conversational AI pipelines and deploying them in clouds, in data centers, at the edge, or on embedded devices.